 Troubleshooting Your Sourdough Starter

-First, feed your starter with double feeding for three days.
+- Double feed your starter for three days.

-Second, make sure to remove starter every time before feeding.
-This will give the remaining yeast more food sources and it will encourage the strong yeast to multiply.
+- Make sure to remove starter every time before feeding.
+This will give the remaining yeast more food sources and encourage the strong yeast to multiply.

-Third, make sure you’re storing your starter in a warm environment that encourages the fermentation process.
+- Make sure you’re storing your starter in a warm environment that encourages the fermentation process.
 If you keep your house cool, try placing your starter or bread dough in the oven with the light on.
-Warming mats can also be purchased or dehydrators with a very low setting can work as well.

 Troubleshooting Your Bread Dough